BerniHiros/BernieHirosIT1025/Project/readme.md

 ## Executive Summary

+ UPDATE - I will research and report findings on transferring to a four year college after Tri-C.

 I will research the history and future of Markdown.
 Then tell what Markdown is where we can use this language.
 In detail explain how to learn Markdown and submit a sample.

 ### Project or Co-op